raboley/the-heroes-journey/README.md

 # The Heroes Journey

 ## ACT 1

 1. The Ordinary World

+In the beginning there was only text.
+Documentation was akin to only what could be produced using notepad.
+The humble README.md lived to serve with his only tool of raw text.

 2. The Call of Adventure
 3. Refusal of the Call
 4. Meeting the Mentor